Northwest Alliances

 Dr. Cassandra Fallscheer is an Associate Professor in the Physics Department at Central Washington University.
 Her area of specialization is astronomy.
 She completed her PhD at the University of Heidelberg in Germany.

-A photo of Dr. Eve Klopf
+Dr. Eve Klopf headshot

 Dr. Eve Klopf